ONourry/AndroidInstrumentationProfiler/README.md

 AIP is a tool used to profile mobile applications using existing instrumentation tests

 # Tool Showcase Link
+A setup and usage video is available at the following link below

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/XMV-nxWjOQA/maxresdefault.jpg)](https://www.youtube.com/watch?v=XMV-nxWjOQA "Android Instrumentation Profiler")